DataDog/integrations-core/docs/dev/new_check_howto.md

+---
-# How to create a new integration
+title: How to create a new integration
+kind: documentation
+---

 To consider an Agent based integration complete, thus ready to be included in the core repository and bundled with the Agent package, a number of requisites have to be met: